 - Bass: Press + or to change the level.

 - Middle: Press + or to change the level.

 - Treble: Press + or to change the level.

-- EQ: Press

-or

-to scroll through the preset EQ options. - DSP Mode: Press
+- DSP Mode: Press ⊲ or ▷ to scroll through the preset DSP modes.

-or

-to scroll through the preset DSP modes. - Fade: Press the F or R button for more sound from the front or rear speakers.
+- Fade: Press the F or R button for more sound from the front or rear speakers.
 The middle position balances the sound between the front and rear speakers.